 As outlined in these Learning Objectives, the BA degree program provides a solid education in the biological sciences, and students who complete the BA degree are highly competitive for admissions to premiere medical and graduate schools.
 In addition, because the BA degree requires fewer biology courses than the BS degree, it is ideal for students who plan to pursue a biology major together with a major or minor in another discipline or who want to take advantage of the diverse courses offered in the College’s humanities and social sciences.

 Advances in the field of biology, together with the recent and continuing recruitment of new faculty members to the Department of Biology, prompted a departmental review and subsequent revision of Biology major program requirements.
-The new B.A. curricular requirements will be in effect for students who complete Biology B.A. major declarations as of August 1, 2015.
-Students who completed Biology BA declarations prior to August 1, 2015 will continue to fulfill the B.A. degree requirements that were in effect prior to that date.
+The new B.A. curricular requirements are in effect for students who complete Biology B.A. major declarations as of August 1, 2015.

 For a summary of the Biology B.A. major requirements effective 8/1/2015, click here.